-Currently, in employment disputes between or among members and associated persons, FINRA appoints an all non-public panel in cases that arise out of the employment or termination of employment of an associated person, and that relate exclusively to 1) employment contracts, 2) promissory notes, or 3) receipt of commissions.
-However, if a party adds a claim that does not meet these criteria, FINRA appoints a majority public panel.
+Currently, in employment disputes between or among members and associated persons, FINRA requires that the panel consist of all non-public arbitrators in cases that arise out of the employment or termination of employment of an associated person, and that relate exclusively to 1) employment contracts, 2) promissory notes, or 3) receipt of commissions.
+However, if a party adds a claim that does not meet these criteria, the parties receive a majority public panel.

 FINRA is concerned that parties may be manipulating the rules to secure what they hope will be a favorable panel, which, in many cases, they believe to be a majority public panel.
-For example, if a party files a claim in which the sole cause of action involves an issue of compensation, FINRA will appoint an all non-public panel.
-However, if a party adds a claim that falls outside of the three causes of action described in the preceding paragraph (e.g., adds a cause of action involving a tort), then FINRA will appoint a majority public panel instead.
+For example, if a party files a claim in which the sole cause of action involves an issue of compensation, FINRA requires parties to select an all non-public panel.
+However, if a party adds a claim that falls outside of the three causes of action described in the preceding paragraph (e.g., adds a cause of action involving a tort), then the parties receive a majority public panel instead.

 Further, FINRA finds Rule 13402(a) cumbersome to implement.
-Because the three causes of action under the rule are the only exceptions to the requirement for a majority public panel in employment cases, FINRA will appoint a majority public panel if there is any ambiguity concerning whether a claim falls outside of the three exceptions.
-The lack of an objective standard for determining panel composition, therefore, makes the rule difficult to apply and often requires Dispute Resolution staff ("staff") to interpret the parties' pleadings to determine the appropriate panel composition.
+Because the three causes of action under the rule are the only exceptions to the requirement for a majority public panel in employment cases, the parties will receive a majority public panel if there is any ambiguity concerning whether a claim falls outside of the three exceptions.
+The lack of an objective standard for determining panel composition, therefore, makes the rule difficult to apply and often requires Dispute Resolution staff

+("staff") to interpret the parties' pleadings to determine the appropriate panel composition.
 As further evidence of this concern, staff regularly receives inquiries from parties questioning whether their panel composition is proper under Rule 13402.

-FINRA is proposing, therefore, to amend Rule 13402 of the Industry Code to require that for all employment disputes between or among members and associated persons (except for statutory employment discrimination cases), FINRA must appoint a majority public panel.
-Rule 13402(a) would be amended to delete the title of the rule, which contains the exceptions to the rule, and replace it with a concise description, which clarifies that Rule 13402(a) would apply to disputes involving only members.
-Rule 13402(b) would be amended to modify the title of the rule to require that for all industry disputes involving associated persons (excluding disputes involving statutory employment discrimination claims), FINRA must appoint a majority public panel.
-FINRA is also proposing to make similar, consistent changes to Rules 13403(a) and 13403(b), which govern generating and sending lists to parties, and to Rules 13406(a) and 13406(b), which govern appointment of arbitrators and discretion to appoint arbitrators not on the list.
+FINRA is proposing, therefore, to amend Rule 13402 of the Industry Code to require that for all employment disputes between or among members and associated persons (except for statutory employment discrimination cases), the parties must select a majority public panel.
+Rule 13402(a) would be amended to delete the title of the rule, which contains the exceptions to the majority public panel requirement, and replace it with a concise description, which clarifies that Rule 13402(a) would apply to disputes involving only members.
+Rule 13402(b) would be amended to modify the title of the rule to require that for all industry disputes involving associated persons (excluding disputes involving statutory employment discrimination claims), the parties would receive a majority public panel.
+FINRA is also proposing to make similar, consistent title changes to Rules 13403(a) and 13403(b), which govern generating and sending lists to parties, and to Rules 13406(a) and 13406(b), which govern appointment of arbitrators and discretion to appoint arbitrators not on the list.

-FINRA believes the proposed amendments would establish an objective standard for determining panel composition and ensure that panel composition is determined by the types of parties involved, and not by the types of claims filed.
+FINRA believes the proposed amendments would establish an objective standard for determining panel composition and ensure that panel composition is determined by the types of parties involved, and not by the types of claims filed (other than claims for employment discrimination).